anav5704/codeology/src/blogholder/creating-a-javascript-countdown-timer-using-the-date-object.md

 ## That’s It!

 In this article, we learnt how to use the Date.parse() method to create a JavaScript countdown timer.
 The remaining days, hours, minutes, and seconds were displayed in a div element on the website using the setInterval() method to update the countdown every second.
 A countdown timer can give your website a sense of urgency and excitement, and JavaScript makes it simple to make one that looks and functions wonderfully.
+It is this ease of use and raw power that makes [JavaScript so popular](https://code-hl.com/why-is-javascript-so-popular-and-benefits-learning-it).
 You can make your countdown timer stand out and draw visitors' attention by adding a little CSS flair.
+Until next time, happy coding!